developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 ### Style Properties

-**Background Color -** Specifies the color of the Key Layout.
+**Background Color -** Specifies the color of the key layout.
 Changes appear in the layout immediately after clicking OK in the color picker.

-**Transparency -** Used to select of the transparency from 0 (opaque) to 100 (fully transparent) of the Key Layout Background using a slider.
+**Transparency -** Used to select of the transparency from 0 (opaque) to 100 (fully transparent) of the key layout Background using a slider.
 Changes appear immediately.

 -----